alsoto25/Accessibility/4_Roles/readme.md

 While the button role itself is pretty straight forward, there's a few other attributes that can be used in conjunction with this one for certain situations:

 1. **Toggle**: When working with a toggle button, aria has another attribute (`aria-pressed`) which can be used to inform the user whether the toggle is *on* or *off*.
 1. **Accordion**: Accordions are pretty common on websites nowdays and while they technically function as toggles, WAI-ARIA has provided a great way to identify them as accordions specifically.
-The attribute `aria-expanded` can tell the user whether the content this button controles is currently shown or not.
+The attribute `aria-expanded` can tell the user whether the content this button controls is currently shown or not.

 Another important topic to keep in mind is when to use `<button>` vs `<a>` which will be covered in the next case.
 More best practices and info regarding the button role and even the `<button>` tag can be found on [this page](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/button_role).